BroadbandForum/usp/docs/specification/index.md

 The `ValueChange` notification is subscribed to by a Controller when it wants to know that the value of a single or set of Parameters has changed from the state it was in at the time of the subscription or to a state as described in an expression, and then each time it transitions from then on for the life of the subscription.
 It is triggered when the defined change occurs, even if it is caused by the originating Controller.

 #### ObjectCreation and ObjectDeletion

 These notifications are used for when an instance of the subscribed to Multi-Instance Objects is added or removed from the Agent’s Instantiated Data Model.
-Like `ValueChange`, this notification is triggered even if the subscribing Controller is the originator of the creation or deletion.
+Like `ValueChange`, this notification is triggered even if the subscribing Controller is the originator of the creation or deletion or the instance was created or deleted implicitly, e.g. due to a configuration or status change or indirectly via an unrelated USP Message.

 The `ObjectCreation` notification also includes the Object’s Unique Key Parameters and their values.